Maovice: History

 Between Gornje and Donje Maovice there is a small Catholic Church (crkva sv.
-Jure), which was built in 1901 on the foundations of an older Croatian Roman Catholic Church, of which there is only the rest of the wall facades left.
+Jure), which was built in 1901 on the foundations of an older Croatian Roman Catholic Church, of which there is only part of the wall facades left.
 The church is a one-longitudinal-nave structure and the external dimensions of the nave are 15x8 m.
 Sanctuary is square apses with dimensions of 4.5x6 m.
 A new bell-tower was added recently.
 In village there is an old Stechak, but it is unknown from what period.

 In the 20th century at some point, Maovice had more than 1500 inhabitants.
 Some of them left because of poverty, others left for education and work in bigger towns.
 The most recent depopulation was as a result of war.
 As part of Operation Storm Maovice was liberated by the Croatian Army on August 6, 1995.